AP Physics C: Mechanics FRQ Room

 Hard

-Effect of Amplitude on the Period of an Oscillator
+Effect of Amplitude on Acceleration in SHM

 Easy

-Energy Conservation in Vertical Spring Oscillations
+Energy Conservation in a Spring Oscillator

 Easy